aprilschen/aprilschen.github.io/_pages/about.md

 Coursework
 ======
 Below is an abridged summary of the classes I have taken.
-I had to move twice, which led me to take classes from multiple community colleges.
+I had to move twice during my studies, which led me to take classes from multiple community colleges.
 I've recorded the institution where I took each course below.

 ### Spring 2024 (In Progress)